Stability conditions for polarised varieties: -critical metrics on asymptotically -stable manifolds

 The setup is modelled on the situation of a test configuration $\pi: (\X,\L)\to \C$ for $(X,L)$ with smooth central fibre.
 The properties of interest are firstly that there is an $S^1$-action on both $\C$ and $(\X,\L)$, making $\pi$ an $S^1$-equivariant map, secondly that all fibres over the open dense orbit under the associated $\C^*$-action are isomorphic, and thirdly that we may choose an $S^1$-invariant relatively K\"ahler metric $\omega_{\X} \in c_1(\L)$.
 If we had considered test configurations over the unit disc $\Delta$, the same properties would be true with the $\C^*$-action meant only locally, in the sense that one only obtains an action induced by sufficiently small elements of the Lie algebra of $\C^*$.

 More generally, we consider a holomorphic submersion $\pi: (\X,\L) \to B$ over a complex manifold $B$, with $\L$ a relatively ample $\Q$-line bundle.
 We assume that $B$ admits an effective action of a compact Lie group, which induces an effective local action of the complexification $G$ of $K$.
 In addition we assume that there is a $K$-action on $(\X,\L)$ making $\pi$ an equivariant map, and fix a $K$-invariant relatively K\"ahler metric $\omega_{\X} \in c_1(\L)$.
 We lastly assume that there is an open dense orbit associated to $G$ such that all fibres are isomorphic to $(X,L)$; we denote this orbit as $\X^o \to B^o$.
+In practice, we will apply these results to the special case of an isotrivial family.

 Let $v$ be a holomorphic vector field on $\X$ induced by an element of the Lie algebra $\mfk$ of $K$.
 Denote by $h_v$ the function on $\X$ defined by the equation where $J$ denotes the almost-complex structure of $\X$ and the differentials on the right hand side are also computed on $\X$.
 As in Section \ref{sec:deligne} we will refer to $h$ as a Hamiltonian, even though $\omega_{\X}$ is only relatively K\"ahler.
 Note that $h_v$ does restrict to a genuine Hamiltonian for $v$ on the fibres over $B$ on which $v$ induces a holomorphic vector field; these are the fibres over points for which the corresponding vector field on $B$ vanishes.